fezu54/nextcloud-stack/README.md

 # nextcloud-stack
 This is my personal docker-compose stack to deploy Nextcloud on a self hosted machine.
+It includes https://github.com/b3vis/docker-borgmatic to create hot backups of the nextcloud volume (config, data, themes) and dumps of the running MariaDB.
 # Usage
 1. Clone this repository
 2. Create a .env file with following content: